simulatedScience/Twisty_Puzzle_Program/tests/symmetry_detection/rotational_symmetry_detection.md

 2. For each intersection line, choose the point $s$ on the line that is closest to the centroid of $X$.
 3. (Optimization) prune similar rotations (see [ROT] Sec.
 2.3)
 4. Start optimization of $Q, s$ with $s_X(Q, s)$ as objective function.
+5. Search around found rotation axes to detect lowest/ all angles of circular symmetries (see [ROT] Sec.
+2.5)